Set of helper functions for downloading some of the most relevant macroeconomic indicators of Spain. Metadata available in bde_ind_db.

 Details

-This functions are convenient wrappers of bde_series_load()
+These functions are convenient wrappers around bde_series_load() for

 specific series.
-Use verbose = TRUE, extract_metadata = TRUE
+Use verbose = TRUE, extract_metadata = TRUE to see the

-to see the specification and the source.
+specification and the source.

 Examples